 THE FLOWER GARDEN

-March heralds the beginning of autumn which is natures optimal time for planting trees and shrubs.
+March is the beginning of autumn which is natures optimal time for planting trees and shrubs.
 This is when plants make their maximum root growth, so planting now means the roots will get established before winter and then come spring the plant puts on lots of good top growth.
 So autumn planting gives your trees and shrubs the best chance of establishing well and being a strong, healthy plant.
 Also as weather cools, you do not have to water as often as you would have done over summer.

 Plant out brassicas, your broccoli, kale, caulis, cabbages and brussel sprouts.
 By planting one or two punnets at a time you should get a continuous winter and spring feed.
 Brassicas are heavy feeders so put in compost and well rotted animal manure.
 Water and mulch to keep the soil evenly moist.

-The best thing to avoid the dreaded caterpillers is to cover your crop with mesh or frost cloth until theres no sign of butterflies.
+The best thing to avoid the dreaded caterpillers is to cover your crop with bug net or frost cloth until theres no sign of butterflies.
 So get cracking now so that your seedlings will be well established before the cold weather sets in.

 Think about planting any trees, shrubs and hedging plants as these give a garden its structure and add a backdrop for any flowering plants.
 To provide a strong foundation for your garden, a half to two thirds of your planting should be trees and shrubs.